projectslinky123/fetchAnalyticsTest/README.md

 How did you discover the data quality issues?
   I looked to see if there were any dates out of order.
-  Found that for the about 13 of the 1119 receipts, the datescanned was before the date purchased which may need further reveiw.
+  Found that for about 13 of the 1119 receipts, the datescanned was before the date purchased which may need further reveiw.
     * The number of errored receipts small and the error is likely immaterial for most analysis.
 But may need to look at cause

 What do you need to know to resolve the data quality issues?